cs7641-g13/cs7641-g13.github.io/index.md

 The National Basketball Association(NBA) is professional basketball league in the North America with 30 teams divided into 2 conferences - East and West.

-There are few famous players like Michael Jordan, Lebron James, etc. and naturally there is always the debate of who is the Greatet Of All Time(G.O.A.T).
+There are few famous players like Michael Jordan, Lebron James, etc. and naturally there is always the debate of who is the Greatest Of All Time(G.O.A.T).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">LeBron: &quot;At that moment I was like I&#39;m the greatest basketball player people have ever seen.&quot; <br><br>Michael Jordan: <a href="https://t.co/mBmuP8d1H9">pic.twitter.com/mBmuP8d1H9</a></p>&mdash; NBA Memes (@NBAMemes) <a href="https://twitter.com/NBAMemes/status/1496001690549768197?ref_src=twsrc%5Etfw">February 22, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>